-- Based on the Short Form Health Survey, patients reported significant improvement in quality of life.
+- Based on the Short Form Health Survey, patients reported significant improvement in the quality of life.

 - Kyphoplasty resulted in an 88% reduction in bed rest due to back pain.

-If your doctor recommends that you have kyphoplasty, one of the best things you can do to prepare is ask questions.
+If your spinal surgeon recommends that you have kyphoplasty, one of the best things you can do to prepare is ask questions.
 We encourage patients to write down any questions that arise.
 An informed patient is a prepared patient.
-Before the procedure, your doctor will review your medical history and discuss any medications you are taking, including supplements.
-It may be necessary to modify the schedule or dosage of certain medications before the day of the procedure.
+Before the procedure, your spinal surgeon will review your medical history and discuss any medications you are taking, including supplements.
+It may be necessary to modify the schedule or dosage of certain medications before the day of the Kyphoplasty procedure.

 Kyphoplasty is a minimally-invasive procedure with minimal downtime for recovery.
-However, it is beneficial to prepare the body for healing by consuming healthy foods and getting plenty of rest and water in the days leading up to treatment.
+However, it is beneficial to prepare the body for healing by consuming healthy foods and getting plenty of rest and water in the days leading up to spinal compression fracture treatment.

-Many patients who undergo kyphoplasty report an immediate improvement in their comfort level.
+Many patients who undergo a kyphoplasty report an immediate improvement in their comfort level.
 Normal activities can be resumed within a day or two with the exception of heavy lifting or strenuous physical exertion.
-Patients should not drive until cleared by their doctor to do so.
+Patients should not drive until cleared by their orthopedic surgeon to do so.
 Exercise and heavy lifting should be avoided for six weeks.